 The types of products you choose should be based on your skin type.

 Cleansing: Choose something gentle, like micellar water, which contains molecules that remove dirt.
-Simply apply it to your skin without rinsing.
+Simply apply it to your skin; no rinsing is necessary.
 You can also use a foaming cleanser.

 Serum: Serums are available for various skin treatments.
-Choose one that suits your needs, whether anti-aging or moisturizing.
+Choose one that meets your needs, whether it's anti-aging or moisturizing.
 Look for ingredients like antioxidants, nourishing oils, or retinol.

-Moisturizer: Just like with your serum, choose a moisturizer that meets your needs and contains antioxidants.
+Moisturizer: Just like with your serum, choose a moisturizer that meets your needs and contains antioxidants in its formula.

-Sunscreen: Apply sunscreen every day before leaving the house.
-Use a well-textured, water-resistant sunscreen with an SPF of 30 or higher.
-You can opt for a moisturizer containing sunscreen as the final step in your skincare routine, before applying makeup, if applicable.
+Sunscreen: Apply sunscreen every day before leaving home.
+Use a good-textured, water-resistant sunscreen with SPF 30 or higher.
+You can opt for a moisturizer containing sunscreen as the final step in your skincare routine, before makeup, if applicable.

 Dry skin

-Cleansing: Choose a gentle, preferably fragrance-free cleanser and use just enough to create a light lather.
-Towel dry and immediately apply moisturizer.
+Cleansing: Choose a gentle cleanser, preferably fragrance-free, and use just enough to create a light lather.
+Pat dry with a towel and immediately apply moisturizer.

 Sunscreen: Use a fragrance-free sunscreen with SPF 30 or higher.